AshHartwell/Leamprov/content/pages/shows.md

 ---
 # 'Leamprov Presents...Yes, And!'

 Leamprov Presents...
-Yes, And!
-A monthly night of improvised comedy at the fabulous Temperance Cafe and Bar!
+'Yes, And...!'
+A monthly night of improvised comedy at the fabulous Temperance Cafe and Bar.

 ### The Second Tuesday of Every Month